This is not compulsory but if you would like to tell us a little about yourself then post here.

 - Joined: Fri Apr 01, 2016 9:45 am

-Hi and a warm welcome from sunny Cornwall and good hunting
+Hi and a warm welcome from sunny Cornwall and good luck hunting

 - Joined: Sat Aug 14, 2010 1:23 pm

-Hi and welcome to the forum.Greetings from East Riding.
+Hi and welcome to this great forum.Greetings from East Riding.
 Good luck and happy hunting guys.

 - Posts: 9522

 - Joined: Sun Nov 27, 2011 8:21 pm

 - Location: North Lincolnshire

 Hello nelsonn69 Here's wishing you well as you take up the reins to the hobby

 The rules are not complex and are for the most part, common sense and will fall seamlessly into place.